 So you have decided to sell your horse and your horse is ready for buyers to view.
-Selling your horse with Horse & Hound can cost as little as as £9.99, but before you book your horse for sale advert, how can you make sure it will bring buyers flocking to see your horse?
+Selling your horse with Horse & Hound can cost as little as as £35 for an advert that goes online and in the magazine, but before you book your horse for sale advert, how can you make sure it will bring buyers flocking to see your horse?

 Simplicity is the key to writing a classified advertisement to sell a horse both online or in a magazine, so don’t be tempted to leave out essential information to make the advert cheaper.